Block Backstepping for Isotachic Hyperbolic PDEs and Multilayer Timoshenko Beams: Controller design

-evaluated at $x=1$.
+whose gain kernels are the particular values of the matrices { } evaluated at $x=1$.
 These matrices will be defined in Section~\ref{transf}.
 Finding $\Phi(x)$ in particular requires setting boundary condition $\Phi(0)$.
 Define

-We can obtain rapid stabilization of Timoshenko beam by choosing $\Phi(0)$ to adequately set the eigenvalues of the $E_1$ matrix, which is always possible due to Assumption~\ref{assump1}~\cite{Wonham1967}, thus obtaining the following result.
+We can obtain rapid stabilization of the system by choosing $\Phi(0)$ to adequately set the eigenvalues of the $E_1$ matrix, which is always possible due to Assumption~\ref{assump1}~\cite{Wonham1967}, thus obtaining the following result.